SQam/GEM_Website/styleguide.md

 ## Indentation
 Don't indent inside html, body, script, or style.
 Indent inside head and all other elements.
 As with PHP, HTML indentation should always reflect logical structure.
-Use tabs and not spaces.
+Use 2 spaces and not tabs.
-When mixing PHP and HTML together, indent PHP blocks to match the surrounding HTML code.
-Closing PHP blocks should match the same indentation level as the opening block.

 ## Elements and Attributes
 All element and attribute names should be lowercase.
 Attribute values should be